pfloos/IntPak/README.md

 Simple and slow integral package for Gaussian basis functions.[^1][^2] IntPak has the ability to compute various types of one-, two-, three-, and four-electron integrals using various operators.[^3][^4][^5]
-IntPak is extremely slow but the implementation is straightforward
+IntPak is extremely slow but the implementation is straightforward.

 **Contributors:**
 - [Pierre-Francois Loos](https://pfloos.github.io/WEB_LOOS)